simhaonline/autocrypto/README.md

 # AutoBuy
 Your companion tool to automate the buy/sell of cryptocurrencies in **decentralized** exchanges on **Binance Smart Chain**.

 ## How AutoBuy Works ?
-AutoBuy deploys deploys a custom smart contract for you allowing the easy buy and sell on exchanges such as [PancakeSwap](https://pancakeswap.finance/).
-After deploying the script autobuy monitors the price of assets until the desired buy or sell ranges are reached, when this happens a automated order will be placed using your previously deployed contract
+AutoBuy deploys a custom smart contract **for you**, allowing the easy buy and sell on exchanges such as [PancakeSwap](https://pancakeswap.finance/).
+After deploying the contract, autobuy will monitor the price in the **asset pair** _(ex: BNBxBUSD )_ defined until the desired buy or sell ranges are reached, when this happens a automated order will be placed using your previously deployed contract.

-## Why AutoBuy deploys a custom contract ?
+## Why deploy a custom contract ?
 Direct interaction with contracts from centralized exchanges more prone to [front running](https://cybernews.com/crypto/flash-boys-2-0-front-runners-draining-280-million-per-month-from-crypto-transactions/), deploying your own custom solution helps to mitigate this problem.